COVID-19 pandemic in the United Arab Emirates: Censorship

 The UAE introduced criminal penalties for spreading false information and rumours related to the outbreak.
+However, it relaxed censorship in other areas, such as allowing VOIP tech for remote learning and work.
+Companies were allowed to use Microsoft Teams and Zoom for communication.

 Testing

 On 22 April, Reuters reported that about hundreds of low-income migrant workers were seen queuing up across the road outside an Abu Dhabi hospital with the temperature outdoors exceeding 35 degrees Celsius, to get tested for Coronavirus.
 The tests were free of charge only if the person shows symptoms, has travel history, or has come in contact with a positive case.
 However, if not, the test costs around 370 dirham ($100).
 The doctors confirmed a sharp daily increase in the number of positive cases specifically in the densely populated communities that house low-income group workers.

 Abu Dhabi exhibitions now accept results from 96-hour COVID-19 PCR tests.

 Vaccine

 In December 2020, the UAE started its Emirates-wide vaccination campaigns.
 On 9 December 2020, the Ministry of Health and Prevention (MOHAP) announced that it will be offering the Sinopharm BIBP vaccine, and on 22 December 2020, it announced the emergency registration of the Pfizer–BioNTech vaccine.

 For six months, the UAE launched a COVID-19 vaccination campaign, initially with the Sinopharm BIBP vaccine, then adding the Pfizer–BioNTech, Oxford–AstraZeneca and Sputnik V vaccines.
 The vaccines are offered at a wide range of health centres and hospitals in all of the Emirates, and are given free of charge.
 The UAE currently offers four vaccines for eligible residents and citizens, one by Sinopharm, the other by Pfizer-BioNTech, the third Sputnik V and the latest by Oxford-AstraZeneca.

 In an effort to return to complete normalcy, UAE officials announced that starting 6 June 2021, those who have received the COVID-19 vaccine and have with them a negative PCR test taken within 48 hours will be allowed to attend events and activities in the country.
 In Abu Dhabi, the Emergency, Crisis and Disasters Committee increased workplace attendance up to 60 percent in government entities and companies starting from 30 May 2021.

 By 17 March 2021, more than half of the population of the United Arab Emirates received the Pfizer–BioNTech and Sinopharm vaccines.
 Around seven million doses were distributed to more than 205 medical centers around the country.